xan105/InputFusion/README.md

 - Games that support more than one input API usually, but not always, do a lot of Win32 APIs sniffing behind the scenes to determine which input API to use.
   Therefore even tho an input API is translated to SDL, your gamepad may still not work due to how a game engine is programmed and how it decides to handle input.
-  The focus of this project is **for now** on API translation and not on _poorly engineered_ games compatibility.
+  The focus of this project is **for now** on API translation and not on compatibility for _poorly engineered_ games.

 Build
 =====